donno2048/restricted-functions/README.md

 - Silent

-This will replace any remove function with a dummy function.
+This will replace any removed function with a dummy function.

 To use, replace the setup with: